LTLA/BiocWorkflow2015/converted/workflow.md

 # Aligning reads in the H3K9ac libraries

 The first task is to download the relevant ChIP-seq libraries from the NCBI Gene Expression Omnibus (GEO) [@edgar2002geo].
-These are obtained from the data series GSE38046, using the Sequence Read Accession (SRA) numbers listed below.
+These files are obtained from the data series GSE38046, using the Sequence Read Accession (SRA) numbers listed below.
 The experiment contains two biological replicates in total for each of the two cell types, i.e., pro-B and mature B.
 Multiple technical replicates exist for some of the biological replicates, and are indicated as those files with the same `grouping`.